Minority-Focused Text-to-Image Generation via Prompt Optimization: Experiments

 \subsection{Setup}

 \textbf{T2I backbones and dataset.} Our experiments were conducted using three distinct versions of Stable Diffusion (SD)~\citep{rombach2022high}, encompassing both standard and distilled versions to demonstrate the robustness of our approach.
 Specifically, we consider: (i) SDv1.5; (ii) SDv2.0; (iii) SDXL-Lightning (SDXL-LT)~\citep{lin2024sdxl}.
 For all pretrained models, we employed the widely-adopted HuggingFace checkpoints trained on LAION~\citep{schuhmann2022laion} without any further modifications.
-As convention, we randomly selected 10K captions from the validation set of MS-COCO~\citep{lin2014microsoft} for the generations with SDv1.5 and SDv2.0 while using 5K captions for the SDXL-Lightning results.
+As convention, we randomly selected 10K captions from the validation set of MS-COCO~\citep{lin2014microsoft} for our main results (\eg, in~\cref{tab:main_results}).
+While for analyses, smaller subsets of captions were used to enhance efficiency.

 \textbf{Baselines.} The same four baselines were considered over all SD versions: (i) the standard DDIM~\citep{song2020denoising}; (ii) a null-prompted DDIM; (iii) CADS~\citep{sadat2023cads}; (iv) SGMS~\citep{um2024self}.
-The null-prompted DDIM serves as a naive baseline that attempts to encourage unique sampling by incorporating a proper null-text prompt, such as ``commmonly-looking''.
+The null-prompted DDIM serves as a baseline that leverages T2I models' capability to visualize specific concepts for minority generation by incorporating an appropriate null-text prompt (\eg, ``commonly-looking'').
 CADS~\citep{sadat2023cads} is the state-of-the-art diversity-focused sampler that may rival our approach in minority generation, while SGMS~\citep{um2024self} is the state-of-the-art of minority generation outside the T2I domain.
 We adhered to standard sampling setups for all methods.
 Specifically, 50 DDIM steps (\ie, $T=50$) with $w=7.5$ were used for SDv1.5 and SDv2.0, while $w=1.0$ was employed for the 4-step SDXL-Lightning model.